 - Beat over medium speed for 2 minutes (with the mixer's dough hook attached on).

 - Add the eggs one at a time until fully incorporated.

 - Add the remaining flour slowly.

-- Once the dough is fully combined remove from mixer.
+- Once the dough is fully combined remove it from the mixer.
 It should all come out in one piece.
 Otherwise, add a bit more flour.

-- Add the dough in a large mixing bowl and cover with a dampened kitchen towel.
+- Add the dough to a large mixing bowl and cove the bowl r with a dampened kitchen towel.

 - Let the dough rest at room temperature for a few hours until it doubles in size.
 It takes about 2-3 hours at an average temperature of 20 to 25 ° C.

-- Take the dough and squeeze it down with your hand to remove the air.
+- Take the dough and press it down with your hand to remove the air.

-- Melt the remaining 100 grams of butter.
-Start pouring the butter into the dough (small bits at a time) while kneading.
+- Melt the remaining 100 grams of butter and wait until it cools down a bit.
+Then start to pour the butter to the dough (small bits at a time) while kneading.